Table of Contents

 2. Easier Maintenance

 No more endless weeding or backaches from stooping down to ground level.
-Raised beds are tidier, and because they’re elevated, you can tend to them with less bending.
+Raised beds are tidier, and because they’re elevated, you can tend to them with less bending (For additional ergonomic gardening hacks, check our low-maintenance indoor gardening guide).
 Some gardeners even build waist-high beds for ultimate comfort.

 3. Higher Yields in Small Spaces